The Immoralist (play): Plot

 A gay archaeologist marries partly in hope of curbing his homosexual instincts.
 He is unable to consummate the marriage so the pair travel from Normandy to Algeria for a honeymoon, hoping that will kindle some romance.
 The husband is seduced by their Arab houseboy, but this allows him to sleep with his wife, who falls pregnant.

 Cast

 Background

 The play was produced by Billy Rose and was adapted by Ruth and Augustus Goetz.
 The original director was Herman Shumlin.

 Jourdan and Page had very different approaches to acting which resulted in a difficult rehearsal process.
 James Dean's behaviour was erratic as well.
-At the beginning of try outs, Rose replaced Schumlin with Daniel Mann; he also wanted to fire Dean but Page insisted the actor stay.
+At the beginning of try outs, Rose replaced Shumlin with Daniel Mann; he also wanted to fire Dean but Page insisted the actor stay.

 "Dean was not very happy playing the young Arab," recalled his friend Hal Hackady later.
 "He didn't like the plot.
 I also believe he didn't like playing a homosexual on Broadway.
 He felt uncomfortable."

+The Broadway production was initially slated to open on Monday, February 1, 1954, at the Royale Theatre (now the Bernard B. Jacobs Theatre).
+However, due to last-minute script changes, opening was pushed to Monday, February 8, and previews began on February 1.

 Elia Kazan saw the show during previews and offered Dean a role in East of Eden.
-Dean quit the show on opening night.
-He was replaced by Phillip Pine.
-The show ran for 96 performances.
+On opening night, Dean announced he was leaving the show.
+He remained with the production through February 20, 1954.
+He was replaced by Phillip Pine, who stepped into the role for the matinee on Monday, February 22 (there was a Monday matinee due to President's Day).
+The show closed on May 1, 1954, after 8 previews and 96 performances.